ministryofjustice/moj-frontend/docs/components/timeline/_overview.md

 ## Overview

-The timeline shows users what has happened in an service, for example in a case, claim, or application.
+The timeline shows users what has happened in a service, for example in a case, claim, or application.
 Each timeline item shows who added the information to the service, and when.

 ### When to use